-Angels’ Cut Excerpt 1 – a Tough Ordeal Begins
+Angels’ Cut Begins a Tough Ordeal

 A little chumocracy goes a long way